Cumberland Plain: Geology

+Ashfield Shale consists mainly of laminite and dark grey siltstone, while Bringelly Shale comprises shale with occasional calcareous claystone, laminite and infrequent coal seams.
+Minchinbury Sandstone consists predominantly of fine- to medium-grained quartz-lithic sandstone.
 The Wianamatta Plain, with many undulating hills of Wianamatta Group shales and sandstones, bounded by the Woronora and Illawarra Plateaus to the south, the Blue Mountains Plateau to the west and the Hornsby Plateau to the north/northeast.
 At the front of the Blue Mountains Plateau runs the Lapstone Structural Complex, which forms the western edge of the Cumberland Basin and Cumberland Plain.
 This is a north-south trending collection of reverse faults and monoclinal folds which extends generally north south for over 100 km.
 At the opposite side of the Cumberland Plain the Hornsby Plateau is fronted by the Hornsby Warp.
 That warp is topographically subtle in comparison to the Lapstone Structural Complex, and it is a feature which is poorly defined and inadequately defined in literature.

 The Prospect dolerite intrusion in western Sydney is the largest assemblage of igneous rock in the Plain.
 The oval-shaped ridge was made many millions of years ago when volcanic material from the Earth's core actuated upwards and then sideways.
 Slow erosion of the overlying layers of sedimentary rock by the flow of rainwater have eventually laid bare the edges of the volcanic and metamorphic rocks of the intrusion.
 The western suburbs lie on the relatively flat, lowly elevated parts of the Cumberland Plain.
 Though there are a few hilly or relatively elevated regions on the plain.
 Western Sydney Parklands and the surrounding suburbs (such as Cecil Hills and Horsley Park), for instance, lie on a prominent ridge that is between 130 and 140 m high.

 Bringelly Shale and Minchinbury Sandstone are often seen in the Plain's west.
 Ashfield Shale is observed in the inner western suburbs.
 These components are part of the Wianamatta Shale group.
+Structurally, the Cumberland Basin underlying the plain is subdivided into several smaller basins, including the Fairfield Basin in the east and the Penrith Basin farther west.
+The Fairfield Basin is a broad synclinal structure in which substantial thicknesses of the Wianamatta Group have been preserved.